 The right sieve shaker will have a significant effect on your sieving results and test times.
 Particles react differently to different mechanical actions.
-It’s also important to consider factors including agglomeration, static attraction, desired sample volume, noise level during operation and degradation.
+It’s also important to consider factors including agglomeration, static attraction, desired sample volume, the noise level during operation, and degradation.
 With all of these factors to consider, how do you know which machine is most suitable for your purposes?
 Follow our guide for answers to your questions.

 3 main types of Sieve Shakers: